The Cellars-Hohenort Hotel is set in the heart of Cape Town's Constantia Valley.

 Special activities & services: Professional child minders are available at a cost of R200 per hour (£12).
 Children’s menus are available as well as games and activities.

 Equipment: Cots and highchairs are provided.
 There is a kiddies pool beside one of the adult pools, as well as tennis and petanque for the older children

 Generally recommended for children: Until recently, The Cellars Hohenort did not accept children under the age of 12, and while they are now much more family friendly, we consider it to be a very smart, sophisticated hotel and we feel it is really not suitable for children aged under 5 years.

 Power supply: Mains Electricity

-Communications: There are direct dial phones in all the rooms.
-There is mobile phone reception, WiFi throughout the hotel and a computer room with two computers for guests to use.
-There is an in-house travel desk in the hotel and they are happy to reconfirm flights and onward arrangements and also book tours for guests.
+Communications: All the rooms and suites have direct-dial phones.
+There is cellphone phone reception and WiFi throughout the hotel, and a computer room with two computers for guests to use.
+There is an in-house travel desk in the hotel where they are happy to reconfirm flights and onward arrangements and also to book tours for guests.

 TV & radio: All rooms have a TV with selected satellite services, as well as DVD player.